DGEs2018/Traineeship-progress/Week12/journal.md

 ![](CSS-Box-Model.png)
 **Figure 1** Image referring to the CSS box model
 * Building layout
 - Having an overview of the layout of a given a design could help roughly simplify before tackling the details.
-The list below should help categorize general overview
+Break the entire body in the following sections
+    - main tag (represents the dominant content of the <body> section of the HTML)
     - header tag
+    - navigation tag
     - section tag
     - footer tag
-    - navigation tag
 # 19.06.2019
 ## Positioning in CSS
 - before applying positioning with `position: relative;` or `position: absolute`, it's preferable to manipulate positioning using with `margins & paddings` as much as possible